amalgama-digital/docs.wavesplatform/docs/en/blockchain/binary-format/transaction-binary-format/ethereum-transaction-binary-format.md

 Although the protobuf schema does not distinguish fields of an Ethereum transaction, the Waves node parses the structure and interprets the fields as follows when validating and executing the transaction:

-* `gasLimit` is treated as a transaction fee. `gasPrice` is ignored.
+* `gasLimit` is treated as a transaction fee.
 Fee can only be in WAVES.
+* `gasPrice` must be 10, otherwise the transaction is rejected.
 * `nonce` is treated as `timestamp`.
 * If the `value` field is non-empty, the transaction is interpreted as a WAVES transfer.
 In this case the `data` field must be empty.
 * If the `data` field contains an invocations of the `transfer` method of the ERC20 smart contract and the `to` field contains the first 20 bytes of a custom token ID, the transaction is interpreted as a transfer of that token.